 - 35. Before clearing or grading of the Property or recording a plat for the Property, the Applicant must receive Staff certification of a Planning Board-approved Site Plan.
 The number and location of site elements, including but not limited to buildings, dwelling units, on-site parking, site circulation, sidewalks, and bike paths will be determined through Site Plan review and approval. - 36.
 If an approved Site Plan or Site Plan Amendment for the Subject Property substantially modifies the lot or right-of-way configuration or quantities shown on this Preliminary Plan, the Applicant must obtain approval of a Preliminary Plan amendment before certification of the Site Plan or Site Plan amendment. - 37.
 Evaluate additional sustainable features, as previously conditioned with Sketch Plan approval, to enhance the development, including energy conservation to further the Sector Plan's recommendations. - 38.
 Continue to coordinate with Planning and Parks on the previous design recommendations provided to enhance the Neighborhood Park. - 39.
-The following items must be addressed prior to filing and during the review of subsequent Site Plans that are adjacent to the Cherington Community: - a) The 20-foot wide landscape buffer abutting the Cherington HOA townhouse community must be installed as part of any Site Plan that is filed adjacent to the Cherington Community.
-The Cherington landscape design drawings dated April 7, 2020 must be given consideration in development of the landscape buffer to be included in the Site Plan submission. - b) Careful consideration must be given to the timing to install the buffer plantings.
+The following items must be addressed prior to filing and during the review of the Site Plan for the townhouse development to the immediate south of the Cherington Community: - a) Installation of the 20-foot wide landscape buffer area between the Cherington Community to the north and the proposed townhouse development to the immediate south as shown on the preliminary plan.
+The landscape design drawings identified as LB-1 and LB-2 dated July 1, 2020 must be given

+- consideration in development of the landscape buffer to be included in the Site Plan submission. - b) Careful consideration must be given to the timing to install the buffer plantings.
 Frequency of watering and care for the new plantings must be included in the required planting schedule. - c) Long-term maintenance of the buffer must be assured, with the newly formed HOA for the development being responsible for the buffer.
-These provisions must be included in the HOA bylaws.

-- 40. The Site Plan(s) must include the installation of a 6-feet 6-inch-high fence the length of the vegetated buffer along the Cherington property line.
-The type of fence, a synthetic wood-like material, and installation timing must be reviewed and approved during review of the Site Plan. - 41.
-The future Site Plan will coordinate with the adjacent community and Staff regarding surface drainage water that may adversely impact the Cherington community. - 42.
+These provisions must be included in the HOA bylaws. - 40.
+The applicable Site Plan(s) must include the installation of a 6-feet 6-inch-high fence the length of the vegetated buffer along the Cherington property line.
+The type of fence, a synthetic wood-like material, and installation timing must be reviewed and approved during review of the Site Plan(s). - 41.
+As part of the review of the Site Plan for the townhouse development to the immediate south of the Cherington community, the Applicant will coordinate with the adjacent community and Staff regarding surface drainage water that may adversely impact the Cherington community. - 42.
 Understanding there are utility and easement conflicts adjacent to the extension of Stonehenge Place, the Applicant, at the time of applicable Site Plan, shall continue to explore with MCDOT and/or MCDPS the feasibility of providing a planted buffer between the row of townhomes on Castle Gate Road and Stonehenge Place Extended. - 43.
-As part of the initial Site Plan, the Applicant shall submit a phasing plan addressing the planting of the buffer area to the north and the townhouse development to the immediate south.
-This buffer area shall be planted as soon as feasibly possible after the clearing and grading of the entire site for the construction of the townhouses and stacked two-over-two townhouses included in the first phase of redevelopment.
+As part of the initial Site Plan, the Applicant shall submit a phasing plan addressing the planting of the buffer area between the Cherington Community to the north and the proposed townhouse development to the immediate south.
+This buffer area shall be planted as soon as feasibly possible after the clearing and grading of the entire site for the construction of the townhouses and stacked two-over-two multi-family units.